Engelberg: Transport

 The municipality of Engelberg is served by two stations on the Luzern–Stans–Engelberg line.
 Engelberg railway station is located in the village and is the terminus of the line.
 Grafenort station is to the north, one station away.
 Both stations are served by hourly InterRegio trains from the city of Lucerne.

 A free bus system provides daytime transport within the village, with a network of seven routes during the winter season (from December through to April) and a single route during the summer season (from April until October).

+Drahtseilbahn Engelberg–Hotel Terrasse, a funicular from the village to Hotel Terrace operated from 1905 to 2008, with some interruptions.
+Gerschnialpbahn opened in 1913.

 Tourism

-The major tourist activities in the village and surrounding area are skiing and other snow sports in the winter season, and hiking and mountain activities during the summer.
+The tourist activities in the village and surrounding area include skiing and other snow sports in the winter season, and hiking and mountain activities during the summer.

 In the village itself the main sights are the Benedictine monastery Engelberg Abbey which incorporates a cheese factory and demonstration shop, the Talmuseum showing the history of the area and Swiss rural life, and a number of old chapels.

 The winter sports season generally lasts from December until April, although the high altitude glacier areas on the Titlis can sometimes be used (by advanced skiers) from October until May.
 Snow coverage is generally reliable, although in recent years artificial snow machines have been installed on some of the lower altitude runs in order to improve snow cover.

 Engelberg hosts a round of the ski jumping World Cup at the Gross-Titlis-Schanze jump.

 In common with the rest of Switzerland, there is a village celebration for Swiss National Day on 1 August, with parades and events throughout the day.

 On the last Saturday in September the Alpabzug takes place, when the cattle are brought from the mountain pastures back to their winter barns in the village and valley.

 There are three main mountain areas, accessible from the village, offering various activities in winter and summer.
 The cable cars generally run all year round, providing access for hikers and mountain bikers as well as skiers.